AndreFratelli/Open-Grants-Program/applications/uplink.md

 The solution is thus composed of the following elements:

-* An Originator, as the device that has the intention of requesting a transaction or some other service from the network;
+* An Originator, as the device that has the intention of requesting a transaction or some other service from the Substrate network;

 * Several Mesh Nodes, giving support to the network and forwarding content on behalf of the Originator;